shekelboi/DevOps-Interview-Tasks/Featured Product/Readme.md

 # Featured Products
 An e-commerce site tracks the purchases made each day.
-The product that is purchased ALL the most one day is the featured product for the following day.
+The product that is purchased the most one day is the featured product for the following day.
 If there is a tie for the product purchased most frequently, those product names are ordered alphabetically ascending and the last name in the list is chosen.

 **Example**